houtan-ghaffari/bird-frontends/README.md

   * `df_split`: helps the above function for splitting.
   * `train_step`: performs one epoch of training.
   * `validate`: evaluation using validation set dataloader.
-  * `validate_long_files`: evaluation of the full-length recording for test set dataloader.
+  * `validate_long_files`: evaluation of the full-length recordings for test set.
 See the paper methodology section to see why there are different evaluation functions.
   * `noisy_validate`: mixes the ESC-50 dataset with bird recordings test set at multiple SNR ratios for noise robustness analysis.

 ## Libraries